 To give you the best experience, pick up times are at approximately 6:00am, but the specific time depends on your pick up location.
 We will contact you between 4-6pm the evening before the tour to confirm your exact pickup time.

 Typically runs Tuesdays and Saturdays, but can run any day of the week with four (4) or more people.

 We recommend closed-toed shoes year round.
 During the winter, we recommend long pants, a light jacket, and hats.
 During spring, summer and fall, we recommend shorts, light shirts and hats.

 These are all approximations, please check the weather prior to your tour.
-Winter temperatures at the Death Valley can range from 60-80 degrees fahrenheit.
+Winter temperatures at Death Valley National Park can range from 60-80 degrees fahrenheit.
 Spring and fall temperature range from 80-110 degrees fahrenheit.
 Summer temperatures range from 100-120 degrees fahrenheit.

 Approximately 4 hours.